lonynamer/Knowledge/Ansible/README.md

 ### Modules Run Commands
 ---
-- `command`: run a OS command directly.
+- `command`: run a OS command directly. (`python dependency on target`)
-- `shell`: running a command by remote shell starting /bin/sh.
+- `shell`: running a command by remote shell starting /bin/sh. (`python dependency on target`)
-- `script`: run a script after transfering it.
+- `script`: run a script after transfering it. (`python dependency on target`)
-- `raw`: Executes a command without going through the ansible module subsystem.
-To work in ansiblist way, don't use non of them, as ansible works in a logic to keep the things in a desired state where described in playbooks.
-The seond time you run a playbook, if the description and the infrastructure matching, it will not do nothing.
+- `raw`: Executes a command without going through the ansible module subsystem. (`no python dependency on target`) To work in ansiblist way, don't use `raw` method , as ansible works in a logic to keep the things in a desired state where described in playbooks.
+The second time you run a playbook, if the description and the infrastructure matching, it will not do nothing.
 If you do a change and run again, only that change will.
 Modules are designed by this logic that's why should only be used.
+Mostly use only ansible modules.
+- `Raw` method: As an example you can use to check if python is installed in the begging on the target, if not installed, so install and use only modules.
 ---

 ### Ansible.cfg